blabla1337/skf-flask/skf/markdown/code_examples/asp/46-code_example--Login_functionality--.md

 					// now create a new cookie with this guid value HttpContext.Current.Response.Cookies.Add(new HttpCookie("AuthToken", guid));

-					//the connection has to be repported into the log files Log.SetLog("Null", "login was OK!", "SUCCESS", "NULL");
+					//the connection has to be reported into the log files Log.SetLog("Null", "login was OK!", "SUCCESS", "NULL");

 					/*